 The beat in “Unbelievable” is an old standby, “Impeach The President.”

-The string ambiance in the background comes from the very odd Quincy Jones song “Kitty With The Bent Frame.”
+The string ambiance in the background comes from the very odd Quincy Jones song “Kitten With The Bent Frame.”
 Listen at 1:08.

 Quincy’s record is a favorite for hip-hop producers looking for an uneasy mood.